 - Add your name or age if you’d like (optional)

-- Roll or fold your message and place it inside the bottle
+- Roll or fold your message and tie it with a ribbon or string

 - Bring it along to the parade, drop it into one of our collection nets along the parade route